anonyProjects/FairAS/README.md

-# An Accelerated Sampling-Based Approach for Fairness Testing of Deep Recommender Systems
+# No Bias Left Behind: Fairness Testing for Deep Recommender Systems Targeting General Disadvantaged Groups
-This is the homepage of **$S^3$** including `tool implementation` and `experiment results`.
+This is the homepage of **FairAS** including `tool implementation` and `experiment results`.

 #### Environment configuration
-Before running $S^3$, please make sure you have installed various related packages, including numpy, pandas, tensorflow, sklearn and deepctr.
+Before running $FairAS$, please make sure you have installed various related packages, including numpy, pandas, tensorflow, sklearn and deepctr.

 You can install deepctr with the following command：